Skip to Content

 The Oyster & Thistle Restaurant and Pub

-This cozy restaurant offers a range of dishes, from seafood to steak to vegetarian options.
+This cozy restaurant offers a variety of dishes, from seafood to steak to vegetarian options.
 They also have a bar area with a selection of beer, wine, and cocktails.

 La Conner Brewing Company